Will AI Replace Storyboard Artists? The 55% Risk Score Behind Hollywood's Biggest Debate

 Here is what that looks like in practice: a storyboard artist who once spent hours sketching rough compositions might now use AI to generate initial visual concepts, then refine and arrange them into a coherent narrative sequence.
 The output quality goes up.
 The turnaround time drops.
 But the human creative director of that process -- the person who understands _story_ -- remains essential.

 Looking ahead, the projections show exposure climbing to 81% by 2028, with automation risk reaching 71%.
-[Estimate] That trajectory is steep.
-But remember: even at those levels, the "observed" exposure -- what studios actually implement -- tends to lag significantly behind what is technically possible.
+[Estimate] That trajectory is steep, and the underlying technology is genuinely improving fast: Stanford's 2025 AI Index reports that AI systems "made major strides in generating high-quality video," with organizational adoption of generative AI reaching 88%.
+[Fact] But remember: even at those levels, the "observed" exposure -- what studios actually implement -- tends to lag significantly behind what is technically possible.
+The gap between what video models can theoretically produce and what a production pipeline will actually trust to ship is exactly where the human storyboard artist still lives.

 What Storyboard Artists Should Do Now